 If you are ready to close a secured credit card account, you can call or write the bank or card company to inform them, but the most important step is to make a final payment and get the balance down to zero.

 If you don’t talk to your bank or card company about your desire to close the account — and presume they’ll just take the final balance out of your deposit — you may end up paying several penalties and have negative activity reported to the credit bureaus.

-In most cases, it is wise to close a secured credit card account as soon as you become eligible for a traditional credit card, but as always, there are some mitigating circumstances to consider before running away.
+It isn’t necessarily a bad idea to close a secured credit card.
+Most of the time it is wise to close the account as soon as you become eligible for a traditional credit card, but as always, there are some mitigating circumstances to consider before running away.

 A secured card helps you establish a credit history, one of the five major factors involved in determining a credit score.
 If you have a secured card for 12–18 months and then switch to a traditional card, you lose the 12–18 months of history you had and start all over again.